Nicholas-Ray-NAU/CS386_Team_Project_F22/deliverable_2.md

 - As a player, I want a simple UI so that I can find my desired game fast.
 - As a front-end developer, I want a html template so that the style of the website is consistent.

+### Suji:
+As a user, I want to play games without log-in so that I can play the game without an inconvenient process.
+As a user, I want to check the ranking for the game so that I can know who is the best player.

 # Issue Tracker
 ## GitHub